mxagar/detection_segmentation_pytorch/README.md

   - Most of the layers are convolutions: 3x3, 1x1; number of filters vary: 32 - 1024 and pooling is applied every 2-3 convolutions.
   - There are shortcut and routing layers, too.

+### Metrics

+Object Detection uses as metric the **mean average precision, mAP**: The AP is the area under the curve of the precision-recall diagram (varying the detection threshold) for one class; the mAP is the mean across all classes:

+- Precision: ratio of true positive detections to the total number of detection.
+- Recall is the ratio of true positive detections to the total number of ground-truth objects.

+The **Intersection over Union, IOU** metric is taken into account implicitly in the mAP, because we use a threshold IOU to denote whether a bounding box is a true/false positive:

+- A predicted bounding box is considered a true positive if its IoU with a ground-truth bounding box is above a certain threshold (usually 0.5 or 0.75).
+- If the IoU is below the threshold, the predicted bounding box is considered a false positive.
+- If there are multiple predicted bounding boxes for a single ground-truth object, only the one with the highest IoU is counted as a true positive.

 ## Semantic Segmentation: General Notes

 In this section, I provide some high level notes on the theory behind the semantic segmentation networks; for more details, check the articles listed in the [literature](literature) folder.